Thefrank/dotnet-freebsd-crossbuild/README.md

 Built outside of repo but published here: v9.0.100-preview.3.24204.13, v10.0.100-preview.1.25120.13, v10.0.100-preview.2.25164.34, v10.0.100-preview.3.25201.16, v10.0.100-preview.5.25277.114 (script needs updates)

+VMR as of net10p7 the VMR fully supports crossbuilds!

 Scripts might require some tweaks.
 As an example some dotNET6 backports are officially backported.